A Guide to Ischia – Hotels & Ferries

 The only way to get to Ischia is by ferry from the Italian mainland (or nearby Capri).
 Whether you decide to charter a superyacht or like 99% of regular folks organize your journey by ferry, you’ll find numerous daily crossings.

-I booked my ferry tickets to Ischia via FerryHopper which I would recommend, and depending on the ferry company you may have to get the physical tickets at the ticket office in Naples, or you can e-tickets via the FerryHopper app.
+I booked my ferry tickets to Ischia via FerryHopper which I would recommend, and depending on the ferry company you may have to get the physical tickets at the ticket office in Naples ferry terminal, or you can e-tickets via the FerryHopper app.

 There are several sailings throughout the day to Ischia, and the ferries arrive into 3 different ports in Ischia.